zeespogeira/ADS-HouseOfThings/README.md

 #### 3.3.3.
 Mediator
 - **Problem in Context**
     - How can an actuator be triggered when a set of conditions are met?
     - One problem we had was how to trigger an actuator after its conditions were met.
-    - We have the classes to implement the actuators and the class to implement the conditions, but we needed another class to handel their communication.
+We had the classes to implement the actuators and the class to implement the conditions, but we needed another class to handel their communication.
 - **The Pattern**
     - This pattern reduces dependencies between objects.
 It restricts direct communication of the objects and enforces the communication only via the mediator object.
     - In this case, we created the Action class that is instantiated with, between other things, a list of actions and a list of conditions.
 This class will then be responsable for making the actuators act when the conditions are true.
 - **Implementation**
     - The Action object serves as the mediator between Conditions and Actuators.
 When an Action is notified to execute, it checks the state of all of its conditions and signals the actuators to act.
 - **Consequences**
-    - This way we can make the actuators to act .
+    - This way we can make the actuators act.

     ![alt text](https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/documentation/images-exports/diagrams-Mediator.png?raw=true)